Mugavaree

 Mugavaree is a 2000 Indian Tamil-language coming-of-age romantic drama film written and directed by V. Z. Durai in his directoral debut and produced by S. S. Chakravarthy.
-The film stars Ajith Kumar and Jyothika in the lead roles, with Raghuvaran, Vivek, Manivannan, and K. Viswanath playing supporting roles.
-It was Ajith's first film of the new 2000s millennium.
+The film stars Ajith Kumar and Jyothika in the lead roles, with Raghuvaran, Vivek, Manivannan, and K. Viswanath in supporting roles.
+It revolves around the conflicting emotions of ambition, love and responsibility that a man goes through in his quest to become a successful music composer.
+Mugaveree was Ajith's first film of the new 2000s millennium.

 The music is composed by Deva, song lyrics were written by Vairamuthu, and cinematography was handled by P. C. Sreeram.
-The story revolves around the conflicting emotions of ambition, love and responsibility that a man goes through in his quest to become a successful music composer.

 Mugavaree released on 19 February 2000 and became a commercial success, winning two Tamil Nadu State Film Awards: Best Family Film and Best Choreographer (Brinda).